Flagellum Macro or micro. Big or small. Biggest or smallest.

 The development of electron microscopes in the early 1930s opened up a tiny world that previous scientists could not have imagined.
 The further we examine the realm of microscopic life, the more we discover astonishing complexity.

-For example, if you are walking along the beach and you see “Jacob loves Rachel” written in the sand, you don’t assume the waves wrote it.
-Even a short message of basic information such as this requires a mind to produce it.
-Natural forces do not create messages of information.
-And yet with DNA, a message 3.2 billion letters long resides in every one of the 40 trillion cells in the human body.
-DNA is genetic material containing all the information about how a living thing looks and functions.
+DNA is a complex molecule containing the instructions that guide the development, survival, and reproduction of every form of life on Earth.
+Within human DNA, a "message" 3.2 billion letters long resides in every one of the 40 trillion cells in the body.
 Every cell of every living thing carries DNA.
 Even a one-cell amoeba has within it a volume of information equal to 1,000 large textbooks.
-If you stretch out all of the DNA strands in a human body, they could reach the Moon and back 200,00 times.
+If you stretch out all of the DNA strands in a human body, they could reach to the Moon and back 200,00 times.
 That’s a lot of information!

 Consider also the flagellum, a hairlike “tail” that helps some cells and microorganisms move and swim.
 A bacterial flagellum, like a motor on a boat, is a type of rotating propeller attached to a drive shaft and motor fueled by a flow of acid.
-It is a remarkably complicated system of numerous different parts with specific functions that relate only to flagellum movement.
-Remove one of the 40 different proteins necessary for the construction and activity of a flagellum, or any of its unique parts, and it ceases to work as intended.
-The odds of a flagellum emerging on its own by random chance were calculated to be virtually impossible, falling outside of the accepted boundaries of random probability.
-Either the flagellum is the result of an inconceivable series of coincidences after coincidences, or it is by design, which then requires a designer.
+It is a remarkably complex microscopic system of numerous different parts with specific functions that relate only to flagellum movement.
+Remove just one of the 40 different proteins necessary for the construction and activity of a flagellum, or any of its unique parts, and it ceases to work as intended.
+The odds of a flagellum emerging on its

 “We take the side of science in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism… Moreover, that materialism is an absolute, for we cannot allow a Divine Foot in the door.”

-Adding it all up, where to place our faith becomes clear.
+As the evidence accumulates for the reality of design, where to place our faith becomes clear.
 Biochemist, Michael Denton, sums it up well:

 “The complexity of the simplest known type of cell is so great that it is impossible to accept that such an object could have been thrown together by some kind of freakish, vastly improbable, event.
 Such an occurrence would be indistinguishable from a miracle.”